oasis-tcs/openc2-jadn/jadn-v1.1.md

-RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and digital resources, DataType is the only RDF element that defines a digital resource in terms of both a lexical (literal) representation and its representation-independent logical value.
+RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and digital resources, DataType is the only RDF element that defines a digital resource in terms of both a literal representation and its representation-independent logical value.

 Defining equivalence is the primary distinction between information modeling and other modeling approaches.
-A JADN information model is constructed from DataTypes, not Classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only DataTypes have instances that can be compared.
+An information model is constructed from DataTypes, not Classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only DataTypes define instances that can be compared.

 ## 1.1 Glossary